 "Peedie" means little in Orkney dialect.
-Compared to Orkney's better-known sites, our peedie adventures have an intimate and undiscovered feeling.
+Compared to Orkney's better-known sites, these peedie adventures have an intimate and even undiscovered feeling about them.

-The places we'll show you are perfect if you want to explore Orkney in a deeper way.
+The places we'll show you are perfect if you want to explore Orkney in a deeper way while staying away from the crowds.

-* Skip down the page here to get your off the beaten path ideas.
+* Skip down the page here to see Orkney's off the beaten path locations.
 Better yet, keep reading.

 Thoughtful visitors are sometimes disappointed when they arrive at the Stones of Stenness, the Italian Chapel or other must-see sites only to find them swarming with tour buses.

-The good news is, that's not likely to happen with our favorite peedie places.
-You might come across a few dreamy-looking souls wandering about with preoccupied smiles.
-But rarely will you see anything like a crowd.
+That's not likely to happen with these less-known Orkney sites.
+You might come across a few dreamy-looking souls wandering about with preoccupied smiles, but rarely will you find a crowd.

 The Ring of Brodgar on a summer's day.

-Tom and I have brought some visiting friends to the standing stones.
-Tom is telling us what it was like to dig with a team of archaeologists in the ditch that surrounds the Ring.
+Tom is telling our visiting friends about his once-in-a-lifetime dig with a team of archaeologists inside the ditch that surrounds the Ring.

 Drawn by the stories, others pause to listen.

 ... a couple comes strolling past.
-They stop and look around.
-One gives a shrug.
+They stop and look around, give a shrug.
 Then they snap a few selfies and make a beeline for the road.

 "I